 Continuing to decrease the number of suspensions and the number of students who are chronically absent are other priorities of the district.
-The 2023 California School Dashboard reported that our all student suspension rate district-wide was in the high (orange) performance level band.
+The 2024 California School Dashboard reported that our all student suspension rate district-wide improved to the green performance level band due to our decline in overall suspensions.
 However, there is disparity amongst student groups in terms of suspension.
-Our Asian and Filipino students were suspended at a low suspension rate (green).
-English Learners and Hispanic students at a medium rate (yellow).
-Socioeconomically Disadvantaged, Students with Disabilities, White, and Homeless students were suspended at a high rate; and African American, Foster Youth, and Homeless were suspended at a very high rate.
+The majority of our students are at a medium rate (yellow).
+Two or more races had a low rate of suspension (green).
+Socioeconomically Disadvantaged, Asian, and African American students were suspended at a high rate (orange); and Foster Youth and Long-Term English Learners were suspended at a very high rate (red).
 There were no student groups suspended at a very low rate.

-Suspension rates only slightly increased, however we continue to be concerned about the amount of time that students are missing instruction due to in-school, out of school, and teacher-initiated suspensions from class.
-We are particularly concerned about students with disabilities, foster youth, and students of color who are suspended more frequently than their counterparts.
+While suspension rates declined slightly, we continue to be concerned about the amount of time that students are missing instruction due to in-school, out of school, and teacher-initiated suspensions from class.
+We are particularly concerned about socio-economically disadvantaged, foster youth, and students of color who are suspended more frequently than their counterparts.
 This year, the district has continued the commitment to ensure that each site has a full time social worker support on their campus.
 Each site's social worker has implemented internal interventions, both preventative and responsive, to create alternatives to suspension on that campus.
 Additionally, sites are working on Positive Behavioral Interventions and Supports (PBIS) to create cultures of success on their campuses.
 The district has a dedicated employee to support our alternatives to suspension program.
 This program for Grades 6-8 is offered daily.
-We have increased our use of this program from all sites, and this year 369 students participated in diversion in lieu of a suspension.
+We have increased our use of this program from all sites, and this year 363 students participated in diversion in lieu of a suspension.
 Suspension reports are monitored monthly by both the central office and the site principals so that we can provide additional support and intervention in a timely manner, where appropriate.

-With regard to our levels of chronic absenteeism, the 2023 California School Dashboard shows that all student groups were impacted by chronic absenteeism.
+With regard to our levels of chronic absenteeism, the 2024 California School Dashboard shows that all student groups were impacted by chronic absenteeism.
 The majority of student groups performed in the medium performance level.
-Our white, pacific islander, and two or more races groups performed in the high absenteeism level.
-Asian and foster youth had very high chronic absenteeism rates.
+Our Pacific Islander student group performed in the very high absenteeism level.
+Foster Youth had high chronic absenteeism rates.